ezekielaquino/Vision3000/README.md

   </div>
 ```

 First instantiate `VISION3000`.
 You can pass in some basic configuration options like rootMargin and threshold (the values you see below are the defaults, should you choose not to pass in any).
-The meat here is the `onIntersection` callback where you can basically do MAGIC.
+The meat here are the callbacks (onIntersecion, LoadStart, Load) where you can do :sparkles:MAGIC:sparkles:

 ```js
   const Observer = new Vision3000({